Solaris Logo

 Sales and distribution

 Each published book is assigned an ISBN (International Standard Book Number).
-This enables sales not only through Taiyo Shobo, but also via Amazon, Yahoo!
+This enables sales not only through Taiyo Publishing, but also via Amazon, Yahoo!
 Shopping, participating bookstores throughout Japan (those handling direct transactions), and university co-operatives.

 Furthermore, books published with Taiyo do not go "out of print" in the usual sense.
 There is no planned discontinuation.
 Your book remains available to readers over the long term, which is, after all, the chief reason for publishing it.